-The string displayed when a C source file is compiled to a shared object file.
-If this is not set, then \$SHCCCOM (the command line) is displayed.
+If set, the string displayed when a C source file is compiled to a shared object file.
+If not set, then \$SHCCCOM (the command line) is displayed.
+See also \$CCCOMSTR for compiling to static objects.

+'''

-env = Environment(SHCCCOMSTR = "Compiling shared object \$TARGET")
+env = Environment(SHCCCOMSTR = "Compiling shared object $TARGET")

+'''